I am often asked why we decided to call our website ‘LonerWolf’.

 Native American Indians knew that dreaming of a Wolf symbolized beauty, solitude, mystery, self-confidence and pride.
 If a Wolf appears in your dreams, it may signify that you’re approaching life with a composed, adaptable attitude, and that it’s okay to be a loner by choice.

 Negatively, it might be warning you against hostility, domination or aggression from others.
 The Wolf might want to serve as a guide in a situation in your life where you feel vulnerable and weak.

-Some dream psychoanalysts interpret wolves in nightmares as conveyors of a perceived threat such as strong sexual energy occurring in your life (in you or someone close to you) or different types of addictive craving behaviours that you might be struggling with.
+Some dream psychoanalysts interpret wolves in nightmares as conveyors of a perceived threat such as strong sexual energy occurring in your life (in you or someone close to you) or different types of addictive craving behaviors that you might be struggling with.
 The story of ‘Little Red Riding Hood’ was originally an allegoric metaphor for the loss of virginity (red hood) taken away by the predatory ‘Big Bad Wolf’ (men).